jsantospoyato/jsantospoyato/README.md

 ## 🔭 I’m currently working on ...

 - [ ] Growing as a Web and Software developer
-- [ ] Become a senior at JavaScript (including EcmaScript - ES6)
+- [ ] Become a senior at CSS and JavaScript (including a correct use of methodologies, preprocessors and frameworks)
-- [ ] Learn more about testing and QA
+- [ ] Learning more about QA engineering, studying Chai and Nightwatch.js
-- [ ] Develop my knowledge and put in in practice in agile methodologies (Scrum and Kanban)
+- [ ] Develop and put in practice my knowledge in agile methodologies (Scrum and Kanban)

 ## 📈 GitHub Stats
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=jsantospoyato&show_icons=true&theme=tokyonight)